Skip to content

 Alert Failure/Resolve Actions

 Scripts can be triggered when an alert is triggered and resolved.
-This script will run on any online agent and supports passing the alert information as arguments.

 For configuring Alert Templates, see Alerting